 Our courses offer a good compromise between the continuous assessment favoured by some universities and the emphasis placed on final exams by others.

-The post-graduates will be able to use acquired knowledge and skills to::
+The graduate will be able to use acquired knowledge and skills and attitudes to:

 Fee Structure Annual charges for the programmes will be as follows: